phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 #### Creating new Blocks

 Above, we always assumed that there are always enough blocks of a specific size in the list to fulfill all allocation requests.
 However, at some point the linked list for a block size becomes empty.
-At this point, there are two ways how we can create new unused blocks of a specific size to fulfil an allocation request:
+At this point, there are two ways how we can create new unused blocks of a specific size to fulfill an allocation request:

 - Allocate a new block from the fallback allocator (if there is one).
 - Split a larger block from a different list.
 This best works if block sizes are powers of two.
 For example, a 32-byte block can be split into two 16-byte blocks.